 Start by making the dough.
 Either by hand or using the dough hook of a machine mix together the dough ingredients and adding between 280 and 320ml water, sufficient to form a dough.
 Continue kneading until the dough is smooth and elastic – this will take around 10 minutes in a machine and 15-20 minutes by hand.

-Grease a roomy mixing bowl and pop the dough into it then cover with clingfilm and allow to double in size.
+Grease a roomy mixing bowl and pop the dough into it then cover with a shower cap or cloth and allow to double in size.
 This will take around an hour in a warm place.

 Take the risen dough from the bowl and reshape into a circle, twisting the dough so that it tightens more and more into itself.
 This way you will achieve a round loaf rather than a flat one.